tensorflow/community/sigs/jvm/rfcs/20190510-tensor-buffers.md

 current client that is set to compile in Java 7 for supporting older Android devices.
 We need to confirm with Android team if it is ok now to switch to Java 8.*

-### Initializing Tensor Data
+### Creating Dense Tensors

-Currently, when creating tensors, temporary buffers that contains the initial data are allocated by the user and copied to the tensor memory (see [this link](https://github.com/tensorflow/tensorflow/blob/a6003151399ba48d855681ec8e736387960ef06e/tensorflow/java/src/main/java/org/tensorflow/Tensor.java#L187) for example).
+Currently, when creating dense tensors, temporary buffers that contains the initial data are allocated by the user and copied to the tensor memory (see [this link](https://github.com/tensorflow/tensorflow/blob/a6003151399ba48d855681ec8e736387960ef06e/tensorflow/java/src/main/java/org/tensorflow/Tensor.java#L187) for example).
 This data copy and additional memory allocation will be avoided by accessing tensor buffer directly at the initialization of the tensor.